earthly/website/blog/_posts/2023-02-12-build-nodejs-app-with-bazel.md

  - Application
  - JavaScript
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about when to reach for Bazel.
+If you are looking for a simpler approach to building monorepos then [check us out](/).**

 [Bazel](https://earthly.dev/blog/bazel-build/) is an open-source build tool to speed up your builds and tests.
 Bazel is generally used on very large projects to scale the organization's codebase.
 Bazel is a multilingual build system.
 This guide will help you run and build Bazel with Node.js apps.
 We will create a Bazel workspace from scratch to build and test Node.js code.